sskorol/webdriver-supplier/README.md

 To reduce an overhead with WebDrivers' binaries downloading and configuration, [webdrivermanager](https://github.com/bonigarcia/webdrivermanager) library was used.
-Note the it's required only for local tests execution.
+Note that it's required only for local tests execution.

 ## Browser configuration